DeFiCh/defichain.com/content/white-paper.en.md

   </table>
 </div>

-### Acquiring DFI Tokens
+### Acquiring $DFI coins

-DFI tokens will be issued only to the users of DeFiChain or partners with an interest in utilizing and participating in the ecosystem.
+$DFI coins will be issued only to the users of DeFiChain or partners with an interest in utilizing and participating in the ecosystem.
 There will be NO public sale or public token offering.
-Following are the only ways to get DFI tokens:
+Following are the only ways to get $DFI coins:

 - Institutional investors, accredited investors and funds who are interested in the use of DeFiChain can contact the DeFi founders at (partners@defichain.com).
 - Over time, DFI will be available on staking platforms (such as www.CakeDeFi.com) and on selected exchanges.